aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/adjust-text-layer-bound-box-psd/_index.md

 ---
-title: How to Edit PSD: Adjust Text Layer Bound Box in Java
+title: How to Edit PSD - Adjust Text Layer Bound Box in Java
 linktitle: Adjust Text Layer Bound Box in PSD using Java
 second_title: Aspose.PSD Java API
 description: Learn how to edit PSD files by adjusting a Photoshop text layer bound box using Aspose.PSD for Java.
 Includes step-by-step guide.